Sabbaticals and Leaves of Absence including Junior Scholar Leave

 A. Sabbatical Leave

 Boston University grants sabbatical leaves for the purpose of encouraging faculty members to engage in scholarly research or other activities leading to professional growth and an increased capacity for service to the University.
-After each period of at least 12 full semesters of full-time service at Boston University, faculty members with standard professorial titles (regardless of tenure status) may be considered for a sabbatical leave consisting of one half academic year at full salary or one full academic year at half salary.
+After each period of at least 12 full semesters of full-time service at Boston University, faculty members with standard professorial titles (i.e., unmodified Assistant, Associate or full Professors, whether tenured or non-tenure track) may be considered for a sabbatical leave consisting of one half academic year at full salary or one full academic year at half salary.
+Individual schools and colleges may offer sabbaticals to faculty members with professorial titles modified by “Clinical,” “Research,” and “of the Practice” under terms that are no more generous than those applicable to tenured faculty members.

-- Any semester that includes a paid or unpaid leave, Workload Reduction for Primary Caregivers, sabbatical leave, or Junior Scholar Leave does not constitute full-time service to the University and does not count towards the minimum of 12 full semesters of full-time service required for sabbatical eligibility.
+- Any semester that includes a paid or unpaid leave, including Childbirth Leave and Family Leave for Child Bonding or Caregiving, sabbatical leave, or Junior Scholar Leave does not constitute full-time service to the University and does not count towards the minimum of 12 full semesters of full-time service required for sabbatical eligibility.

 A faculty member on sabbatical leave retains all employee benefits during the leave period.